atramentowy/ccraft/README.md

 # ccraft
-simple minecraft clone written in c
+A simple Minecraft clone written in C